 EB2 National Interest Waiver: In order to qualify for an NIW visa, the applicant must have an “advanced degree” or “exceptional ability” in the sciences, arts, or business.
 Further, the applicant must prove that the United States government should waive its requirement of having a job offer because the applicant’s presence in the United States has substantial merit and national importance.
 An employer may sponsor an employee for the National Interest Waiver.
 In addition, the applicant can self-sponsor.
 Like the EB1A, the immigrant does not need a job offer or relationship to a U.S. citizen.

-Permanent Work Visas
+Permanent Work Visas | Florida Immigration Lawyer Carl Rothrock

 An employer may sponsor an employee for a permanent job.
 The permanent residence card is also known as a “green card.”
 If the petition is approved, the employee’s spouse and children under 21 may also receive green cards.
 There are three primary categories of business visas.
 The first is the “EB1,” visa.
 The second is the “EB2” visa.
 The third is the “Eb3” visa.
 The government limits the number of visas each year in each category by country of citizenship as well as type of visa.
 Some of these categories require the applicant to have a job offer while others do not.
 Visit our work visa web pages for these visas to learn more.

-Canadian citizens have a number of investor visa options to choose from.
+Immigrants have a number of investor visa options to choose from.
 Some of these options lead to green cards, while others are temporary options.
 Below is a list of different types of investor visa options.
 Click on the link for additional details about the individual visa.

 EB5 Visa: This visa is sometimes called the “Golden Visa” because an investor can obtain a green card by investing a large sum of money.
 This visa currently requires an investment of $800,000.00 to $1,050,000.00 USD.
 Depending on the type of EB5 visa selected, the investor may not need to participate in managing the business.

 E2 Treaty Visa: This visa allows an investor to enter the United States with a smaller investment amount than an EB5.
-Depending on the investor’s country of citizenship, the investor might be able to own and operate a business with an $80,000 initial investment.
+Depending on the investor’s country of citizenship, the investor might be able to own and operate a business with a substantial investment.
 Although this visa does not lead to a permanent green card, it allows the investor to work in the U.S. for up to five years, and it can be renewed indefinitely.
 While the investor is running a business in the U.S., he or she might consider another immigration option that leads to a green card.

-E1 Treaty Visa This visa allows an investor to enter the U.S. for a period of time up to five years to conduct trade.
+E1 Treaty Visa: This visa allows an investor to enter the U.S. for a period of time up to five years to conduct trade.
 This visa does not require that an individual have an office in the U.S., nor does it require a minimum investment amount.
 Rather, the treaty holder must prove active trade between the U.S. and country of citizenship.
 Like the E2 visa, this visa does not lead to a green card, but it can be renewed indefinitely.

 EB1C visa.
 This visa allows an entrepreneur to manage a company in the United States.
 Most applicants initially enter the U.S. on the L1 Visa.
 After they run their business for a year, the can then apply for an EB1C visa to permanently manage the company.